markhepburn/markhepburn.github.com/_posts/2014-05-16-north-america-2013-road-trip.md

 actually have at least one brewery, but they have a sense of humour about it: I washed my food down with a Polygamy Porter.

-The following morning we again drove that rode through the park for a fourth time, saying good morning to our friends at the gate, and parked at the visitor centre to investigate hikes before catching a shuttle in.
+The following morning we again drove that road through the park for a fourth time, saying good morning to our friends at the gate, and parked at the visitor centre to investigate hikes before catching a shuttle in.
 We had planned to explore Hidden Canyon, but when that